-Designer Jon Salerno has managed to conceive a small space to live in comfortably with his neat idea of a micro home.
+Designer Jon Salerno has managed to conceive a small space to live in comfort with his neat idea of a micro home.
 Called Habitat, the little home incorporates your car and your home in a single place that suits your comfort or purpose.
-The electric car when parked underneath the 100 square feet cubic room becomes an additional space for the occupants.
+The electric car, when parked underneath the 100 square feet cubic room, becomes an additional space for the occupants.
 The home and the car are powered by solar and wind power sources.
-There is enough space in the little room for a comfortable bed, kitchen, dining, storing, and even shelves.
+In addition, it also has enough space in the little room for a comfortable bed, kitchen, dining, storing, and even shelves.
 The intriguing, yet green home is worth being appreciated.

 3. A garden house out of old car tires

 An “international collective of tire crafters” called the Millegomme designed a garden house that provided an office and storage function.
 The house named Maisongomme was built in 2005 by the team of Denis Oudendijk and Jan Körbes.
 They made use of old vehicle tires, re-used wood, insulation glass, and stainless steel trays.
 Moreover, the reused wooden frames on which the little home was based was covered with multiplex plates and to make it water and winter proof, the facade constituted a breathable plastic membrane, stone wool isolation, and tire treads of old cars and trucks.
 Furthermore, all of the tires, which were implied to create this garden house, were collected from local garages.